Melphalan-Oral (Alkeran®, Melphalan Oral, L-pam)

 How to Take Melphalan

 Melphalan is given orally (by mouth) in the form of a tablet, taken on an empty stomach (at least 1 hour before or 2 hours or more after a meal).
-The dosage and schedule is determined by your size and type of cancer.
+The dosage and schedule is determined by your weight and type of cancer.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.